 Specifically, medium-chain triglycerides (MCTs), such as those found in coconut oil, whole coconut milk or coconut flakes, can provide more readily available sources of energy than other types of fat.
 Granted, if you over-consume MCTs, you can get stomach distress.

 Before going for a long workout or a long day of exercise, try slurping down a few tablespoons of coconut oil or guzzling a tall glass of full-fat coconut milk.
-If you're more into chewing your food, get creative and make a homemade trail mix (the pre-made stuff found in stores is often filled with vegetable oils and excessive sweeteners) with ingredients like chia and sesame seeds, almonds and some unsweetened coconut flakes to keep your body well-fueled.
+If you're more into chewing your food, get creative and make a homemade trail mix (the pre-made stuff found in stores is often filled with vegetable oils and excessive or artificial sweeteners) with ingredients like chia and sesame seeds, almonds and some unsweetened coconut flakes to keep your body well-fueled.